elastiflow/pipelines/README.md

 ## Pipeline

 A pipeline is a series of data processing stages connected by channels.
-Each stage (pipe.Pipe) is a function that performs a specific task and passes its output to the next stage.
+Each stage (pipe.DataStream) is a function that performs a specific task and passes its output to the next stage.
 The `pipelines` module provides a flexible way to define and manage these stages.

-## Pipe
+## DataStream

-The `pipe.Pipe` struct is the core of the `pipelines` module.
+The `pipe.DataStream` struct is the core of the `pipelines` module.
 It manages the flow of data through the pipeline stages and handles errors according to the provided parameters.

 ### Key Components

-- **Params**: Used to pass arguments into `Pipe` methods.
+- **Params**: Used to pass arguments into `DataStream` methods.
-- **ProcessFunc**: A user-defined function type used in a given `Pipe` stage via the `Pipe.Run()` method.
+- **ProcessFunc**: A user-defined function type used in a given `DataStream` stage via the `DataStream.Run()` method.

 ### Examples